CTE and Sustainability

 Are you already teaching sustainability or in a green field?
 ACTE's Lesson Plan Library is a popular tool, but it is only as vital as the members want it to be.
 We'd like to add lessons on sustainability and sustainability-related fields, so please submit your green lessons today!

 These resources can be used for almost anything, from legislative advocacy to budget hearings to impressing upon students the utility of green industries.
-Because we can never have enough viable information available to us, please submit any research findings related to CTE and sustainability to Online Communications Manager Jon Miller.

 - ACTE's Issue Brief, "CTE's Role in Energy and Environmental Sustainability," explores the growing role that career and technical education programs play in efforts to increase energy and environmental sustainability.
 CTE offers early exposure to students regarding sustainable energy career options through curriculum integration, provides the “cutting edge” training necessary to ensure future employees meet workforce pipeline needs, and sets an example through state-of-the-art green buildings that become part of the curriculum.